Those Magnificent Men in their Flying Machines, yes, they went up tiddly up and down tiddly down in would you believe in the Highlands of Perthshire.

 The Marquis also spoke of the loyalty of his retainers, “the gillies have been without sleep night after night and have questioned everyone who lingered on the road.
 They are trained men, and even the shepherds can signal by semaphore.”
 The popular recounting of Dunne’s flying episode asserts that such great clandestineness was observed that “the [Duke’s] tenants were enrolled as a sort of bodyguard to prevent unauthorized persons from entering”.

 John William Dunne was born at the Curragh Camp in County Kildare, Ireland, on 2 December 1875.
-He became a soldier at the outbreak of the Second Boer War.
-Dunne volunteered for the Imperial Yeomanry as an ordinary Trooper and fought in South Africa.
+He became a soldier at the outbreak of the Second Boer War and volunteered for the Imperial Yeomanry as an ordinary Trooper fighting in South Africa.
 In 1900 he was caught up in an epidemic of typhoid fever and was invalided home.
 He recovered and was commissioned as a Second Lieutenant in the Wiltshire’s.
 He went back to South Africa in March 1902, and he again fell ill, diagnosed with heart disease.
-He was invalided home.
+He was again invalided home.

-Dunne growing up was inspired by a Jules Verne story at the age of 13, he envisaged a machine that could fly by itself, one that did not require steering, which would right itself irrespective of wind or weather.
+Dunne growing up was inspired by a Jules Verne story at the age of 13, he envisaged a machine that could fly, one that did not require steering, that would right itself irrespective of wind or weather.
 Fortified by the encouragement of a family friend, the writer of science fiction H. G. Wells, Dunne designed and built several prototypes based on a ‘tailless’ design.
 At that time when Dunne first took up the study of aviation, no one had yet flown in Europe, and he could therefore receive little benefit from the results achieved by other pilots and constructors.

-In the spring of 1909, the War Office’s support for Dunne’s airplane development was withdrawn.
+In the spring of 1909, the War Office support for Dunne’s airplane development was withdrawn.
 Dunne left the Balloon Factory, taking the D.4 with him.
 He continued his work under the aegis of the Blair Atholl Aeroplane Syndicate Ltd., formed in 1910 by the Marquis of Tullibardine.
+Like its predecessor, the D.4 was camouflaged, it was fitted with two 15hp Buchet engines and later a single 25hp R.E.P. engine.
+Dunne regarded the D.4 as ‘more of a hopper than a flier’.
+The best flight of the D.4 was 120 feet (36.58m) on 10 December 1908.

 In 1910 the Dunne designed aircraft D.5, built by Short Brothers, was demonstrated on a flying field at Eastchurch, Isle of Sheppey.
-The same airfield that five years later, 30 June 1915, Preston Watson took off from on his final flight.
+The same airfield that five years later on 30 June 1915, Preston Watson from Dundee and experimented flying from Erroll in 1905, took off from on his final flight.
 He crashed and died 20 miles from his destination at Eastbourne.
-Charles Richard Fairey became the General Manager of the Blair Atholl Syndicate at Eastchurch, working with Dunne on his tailless aircraft.
-A Fairey Gannet, carrier-bourne aircraft sat outside at Erroll airfield for many years.
-The Gannet featured a tricycle undercarriage, a feature pioneered by John William Dunne and others in that pioneer era of aviation.
+Charles Richard Fairey became the General manager of the Blair Atholl Syndicate at Eastchurch, working with Dunne on his tailless aircraft.
+A Fairey Gannet, carrier-borne aircraft sat outside at Erroll airfield for many years.
+The Gannet featured a tricycle undercarriage, a feature pioneered by John William Dunne and others in that early pioneer era of aviation.

 Dunne vision of tailless aircraft design was finally realised with the construction of ‘flying wings’, such as the 1920s’ Westland Pterodactyl, which Dunne helped design, the 1929 Waldo Waterman Whatsit, the 1940s’ Northrup Flying Wing, and the modern stealth aircraft like the Northrop Grumman B-2.
 This aviation legend also pioneered many other aircraft features which were not destined to reappear for many years.